John Tenta: Return to WWF (1998–1999; 2001)

 After his feud with Rogers, Tenta left WCW and resurfaced in the WWF on the May 25, 1998, episode of Raw is War under the name Golga.
 He wrestled under a gold mask as one of the Oddities and the character had a fascination with Eric Cartman from the TV series South Park.
-The gimmick was given to Tenta because he lost a considerable amount of weight, so much so that the WWF thought it wouldn't be believable for Tenta to reprise the Earthquake gimmick with the weight loss.
+The gimmick was given to Tenta because he lost a considerable amount of weight, so much so that the WWF thought it would not be believable for Tenta to reprise the Earthquake gimmick with the weight loss.

 On the July 28 edition of Raw is War, he defeated Marc Mero.
 At SummerSlam, The Oddities defeated Kaientai (Taka Michinoku, Dick Togo, Mens Teioh and Sho Funaki) in a Handicap match.
 On the September 5 edition of Raw Saturday Night Raw, The Oddities defeated the L.O.D and Droz in a six-man tag team match.
 On the September 12 edition of Raw Saturday Night, The Oddities faced The Disciples of Apocalypse which ended in a No Contest when the top ring rope fell off.
 On the October 4 edition of Heat, The Oddities defeated The Headbangers.
 On the October 17 edition of Shotgun Saturday Night, Golga and Kurrgan defeated Too Much.
 On the October 18 edition of Heat, The Oddities defeated Los Boricuas (Jose Estrada, Miguel Pérez, Jr. and Jesus Castillo).
 On the October 25 edition of Heat, Golga lost to Jeff Jarrett.
 On the October 26 edition of Raw is War, The Oddities and Insane Clown Posse lost to Kaientai in an 8-man tag team match by DQ when ICP shoved the referee.
 On November 16 edition of Raw, The Oddities lost to D-Generation X (New Age Outlaws and X-Pac).
 On the November 23 edition of Raw is War, The Oddities were defeated by The Headbangers when the Insane Clown Posse turned on them.
 At Rock Bottom: In Your House, which took place in Tenta's hometown of Vancouver, The Oddities (Golga and Kurrgan) lost to The Headbangers.